Your ultimate guide to Hong Kong’s revitalised Central Market…

 After four long years of renovation and preservation works, Hong Kong’s historic Central Market has finally opened the doors to its 122,000 square feet space.
-Situated along Des Voeux Road (interconnected between Queen Victoria Street and Jubilee Street), the Grade 3 historically listed building has been revitalised and transformed into a “Playground for All”, and will feature a range of shops, food stalls, event spaces and more.
+Situated along Des Voeux Road (interconnected between Queen Victoria Street and Jubilee Street), the Grade 3 historically listed building has been revitalised and transformed into a “Playground for All”, featuring an eclectic mix of shops, food stalls, specialty restaurants, event spaces and more.
 Not sure where to begin?
 Here’s our pick of where to eat, drink and shop at Central Market.

 Read more: Your First Look At Water World Ocean Park